pretix/pretix/doc/api/resources/orders.rst

    :statuscode 400: The order position could not be updated due to invalid submitted data.
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to update this order position.

+.. http:post:: /api/v1/organizers/(organizer)/orderpositions/(id)/remove_block/

+    Unblocks an order position from being used.
+    It works in the same way as :http:post:`/api/v1/organizers/(organizer)/events/(event)/orderpositions/(id)/remove_block/` but does not make use of the event parameter, operating across all order positions of an organizer.

 .. http:post:: /api/v1/organizers/(organizer)/events/(event)/orderpositions/(id)/printlog/